 We stopped here for a stroll on a windy day and the tumbleweed in the streets, along with bikers riding through town on their choppers, only further added to that special feeling.
-Pretty much all the businesses here do their best to give off that 1950’s vibe.
-You’ll see plenty of old Coca Cola signs, antique fuel pumps, root beer machines and what not.
-It’s actually quite cool and there aren’t too many people around.
+Pretty much all the businesses here do their best to give off that 1950s vibe.
+You’ll see plenty of old Coca-Cola signs, antique fuel pumps, root beer machines, and whatnot.
+It’s quite cool and there aren’t too many people around.
 We stopped for some coffee at the Route 66 Roadrunner.

 We continued along this isolated stretch of Route 66 which takes you through some lovely countryside scenery.
 Be sure to have some gas in the tank, as the few options around here are quite expensive.
-We stopped by in an old gas station turned into antique museum/convenience store.
+We stopped by in an old gas station turned into an antique museum/convenience store.
 This place was full of antique cars, fuel pumps, and other such memorabilia.

-Out trip was officially over but we were treated to excellent views of the some of the sites we visited from the plane.
+Our trip was officially over but we were treated to excellent views of some of the sites we visited from the plane.